 Since psoriatic arthritis is an inflammatory condition, following an anti-inflammatory diet is often recommended to help control symptoms.

 But the science of how exactly anti-inflammatory diets may — or may not — help people with psoriatic arthritis is complicated and still developing.
-For example, some newer research shows that anti-inflammatory diets may not help people with PsA.
+For example, some research shows that anti-inflammatory diets may not help people with PsA.
 When scientists tracked the diets of more than 80,000 women over four years, they found that those who ate an anti-inflammatory diet were no less likely to develop psoriatic arthritis compared with those who ate a pro-inflammatory diet.

 While this may indicate that diet isn’t necessarily a silver bullet for PsA, there are still other reasons to follow an anti-inflammatory diet pattern.
-There is convincing evidence eating this type of diet pattern may help with weight loss as well as help prevent or manage diabetes and heart disease, which are more common in people with PsA.
+There is convincing evidence eating this type of diet pattern may help with weight loss as well as help prevent or manage diabetes and heart disease, which research shows are more common comorbidities in people with PsA.

 A balanced diet that is heavy in fruits and vegetables, whole grains, lean proteins, fish, legumes, nuts, seeds, and plant-based fats is thought of as an anti-inflammatory diet.
 You may also hear this diet pattern referred to as a “Mediterranean diet.”